During your time at the University you’ll have access to a range of services to support you along your study journey.

 As a student at the University, you’ll be allocated a personal tutor to help you with any problems or issues.
 This relationship lasts throughout your degree.

-While you’re in our School, you’ll have access to our peer support scheme where you can gain support and advice from students who have been in the same position as you.
+While you’re in our Department, you’ll have access to our peer support scheme where you can gain support and advice from students who have been in the same position as you.

 Additionally, we have a dedicated Student Advice Centre that provides impartial advice on finance, housing and employment among other issues.